15 Conversation-Heavy Games Like Disco Elysium

 Brothers: A Tale of Two Sons

-Available on Windows, PS3, PS4, Xbox 360, Xbox One, Nintendo Switch, Android, iOS, and Windows Phone.
+Available on Xbox 360, Windows, PS3, PS4, Xbox One, iOS, Android, Windows Phone, and Nintendo Switch.

-After losing their mother recently, the two brothers might also lose their father, who is gravely ill.
-You’ll have to guide the two characters on a long adventure to gather water from the tree of life to save their father.
-There are many interesting smaller stories along the way too.
+After losing their mother, the titular two brothers learn that they might also lose their father, who is gravely ill.
+You’ll have to guide the two characters on a long adventure to gather water from the tree of life to save their father, while exploring other narrative threads.

-What propels A Tale of Two Sons to be a game like Disco Elysium is the strong bond between these two siblings, and how it’s the crux of the narrative.
-Similarly, the relationship between Harry, and the best NPC partner ever, Kim, plays an integral role in the game’s story.
+What makes A Tale of Two Sons similar to Disco Elysium is the strong bond between the two siblings and how it impacts the narrative.
+The relationship between Harry and Kim in Disco Elysium plays an integral role in the game’s main story, and is very reminiscent of the brothers.

 To The Moon

-Available on Windows, Linux, Android, OS X, iOS, and Nintendo Switch.
+Available on Windows, Mac, Linux, Android, iOS, and Nintendo Switch.

 The game puts you in control of Dr. Watts and Dr. Rosalene.
-These two operate a complicated machine that could let someone on their deathbed re-experience their life, and even tweak it if they wish.
+These two operate a complicated machine that could let someone on their deathbed re-experience their life, and even tweak it if they wish to alter anything.

 For the game, you’ll be dealing with your current client Johnny, an elderly man whose last wish is to go to the moon.
 With the help of your machine, you’ll uncover some of Johnny’s most traumatic memories, and understand his life’s greatest tragedy.